bithippie/bithippie.github.io/_consulting/apis.markdown

 ## We help you:

-- Select API conventions that are ideal for your specific circumstances.
+- Select API methodologies and conventions that are ideal for your specific circumstances.
 - Implement smart documentation practices so your API specs are always up to date.
 - Adopt industry standard practices for common concerns such as authentication & authorization, pagination, limits, resource routing and more.
 - Publish your API specs and health checks so integrators don't need to guess.